 Media portrayals often cross this trope with the Mad Artist or the British Rock Star for maximum craziness.

 Not so much a response to The Power of Rock as an exposition of Real Life.
-Certainly Truth in Television, but often exaggerated in media for added effect, and mostly averted in the Real Life - especially after the age of 27.
+Certainly Truth in Television, but often exaggerated in media for added effect, and mostly averted in Real Life.
 Also Older Than Dirt, being well documented at least as far back as Ancient Egypt.

 Hookers and Blow is the Super Trope.
 Often goes hand in hand with Three Chords and the Truth.